VytskaLT/ChestFiller/README.md

 # ChestFiller
 A library for filling chests with specified loot.
 ## Config
-It's JSON data that contains entries with items.
+A config is JSON data that contains entries with items.
 Here's an example:
 ```json
 [
   {